-Client demand for in-person consultations for routine health services fell substantially, with the utilization of pregnancy care services, for example, declining by up to 44% in some districts.
-In parallel, the number of people admitted to healthcare facilities for COVID-19 treatment put increasing pressure on the healthcare system.
+Client demand for in-person consultations for routine health services fell substantially, with the utilization of pregnancy care services, for example, declining by up to 44% in some districts.27 In parallel, the number of people admitted to healthcare facilities for COVID-19 treatment put increasing pressure on the healthcare system.28 services could be administered remotely, and (iii) how patient data should be shared among telemedicine providers, patients, and the Ministry of Health.
+This ambiguity made it difficult for providers and operators to know if they complied with regulations and guidance.
+In so doing, the uncertainty increased operational risks and created an atmosphere of uncertainty that hindered providers from expanding their services effectively.